-I never really liked the way the other five were mean to Discord, but then again, fear can do a lot to a pony's sense of morality and kindness.
-They just simply didn't trust him, which is a bit understandable.
-But nothing Discord actually does in this episode seemed so terrible until he flooded Sweet Apple Acres, and maybe the others could learn to be more tolerant and less uptight and judgmental, which is how they acted most of the time except for Fluttershy, and it was a little annoying.
+I never really liked the way the other five were mean to Discord.
+But then again, fear can do a lot to a pony's sense of morality and kindness.
+They just simply didn't trust him, which is understandable.
+But nothing Discord actually does in this episode seemed so terrible, until he accidentally flooded Sweet Apple Acres, and maybe the others could learn to be more tolerant and less uptight and judgmental, which is how they acted most of the time except for Fluttershy.
+That was a little annoying.

 Episode 12: Games Ponies Play

-This shows what the girls were doing in the Crystal Empire when Spike was busy totally sucking at pet-sitting.
-See, the Crystal Empire is fighting for their chance to host the Equestria Games, and to do that they have to please a games inspector with a reputation for toughness, Miss Harshwhinny.
+This shows what the girls were doing in the Crystal Empire when Spike was busy sucking at pet-sitting.
+The Crystal Empire is fighting for their chance to host the Equestria Games.
+To do that, they have to please a games inspector with a reputation for toughness, Miss Harshwhinny.

-The mane six arrive in the Crystal Empire and visit Princess Cadence in a spa, and it's explained that Cadence has to wear a specific royal headdress and that the six are... for reasons unknown, the only members assigned to be Harshwhinny's welcome committee.
+The mane six arrive in the Crystal Empire and visit Princess Cadence in a spa, and it's explained that Cadence has to wear a specific royal headdress.
+The six are... for reasons unknown, the only members assigned to be Harshwhinny's welcome committee.
 And they're only given the vague instructions "look for the pony with the flower-print luggage".

 Of course, you don't have to be a rocket scientist to see that neither welcoming Harshwhinny nor fixing the Princess' headdress will go very well.
-First of all, the mane six give their welcome to the wrong pony, except that she's not really a pony as much as a collection of country stereotypes.
+First, the mane six give their welcome to the wrong pony, except that she's not really a pony as much as a collection of country stereotypes.
 It takes them a painfully long time before they figure out that they got the wrong mare.
-And in the meantime, Rarity can't get the headdress right, which is no big shock, seeing as how she doesn't have any knowledge or experience in this area whatsoever.
+In the meantime, Rarity can't get the headdress right, which is no big shock, seeing as how she doesn't have any knowledge or experience in this area whatsoever.

 Well, Cadence had said in a previous episode something to the effect of "we must get together sometime when the fate of Equestria isn't in jeopardy", and this is a time when, while there is a problem to solve and a goal to accomplish, there isn't a major world-altering abomination they have to fight.

 Overall, my favorite parts of this episode were the scenes with Princess Cadence and Shining Armor.
 You get a nice little slice of life peek at how they've lived in the year or so since becoming the rulers of the Crystal Empire.
 They're becoming more used to the culture of the place, more familiar with their customs, and are still growing strong as a couple even though their duties often keep them apart.
-(But hey, that is better than them suffocating each other, as newlyweds often do, in my opinion.)
-In a way, this is showing love in the more mature, sophisticated way that people sometimes get mad at fairy tale movies and such for not showing.
-It's showing that, although they love each other very much, Shining Armor and Princess Cadence don't have to cling to each other, and aren't such shallowly done characters that their only motivation and personality revolves around wanting to please their partner.
+But hey, that is better than them suffocating each other, as newlyweds often do.
+This is showing love in a more mature, sophisticated way that people sometimes get mad at fairy tale movies and such for not showing.
+It's showing that, although they love each other very much, Shining Armor and Princess Cadence don't have to cling to each other.
+They're more than shallowly written lovey-dovey characters whose only motivation and personality revolves around wanting to please their partner.
 In this episode, you get to see them as more fully developed characters.

-Oh Celestia, did I hate almost everything else about this episode though.
+I hated almost everything else about this episode though.
 Ok, first of all, this episode is Just For Sidekicks from a new perspective, and that's great, but why the hell aren't they consecutive then?
 I like to think that each episode happens in the order the writers tell us they happen, and this screws up the sequential order of the show.
 It messes with my brain's need for logic.

-Secondly, the not-the-real-Miss-Harshwhinny is super annoying, and the scenes she's in feel like an eternity because the "mistaken identity" gag goes on way longer than I thought made sense, and the whole thing just drags.
-Also, we never learn this pony's name or why she seems to be afraid of being inside, once she's discovered to not be the real Harshwhinny, she's tossed aside like an old dishrag.
-And she seems more like an exaggerated stereotype of hicks than an actual pony, much like this one character from Sweet and Elite.
+Secondly, the not-the-real-Miss-Harshwhinny is super annoying, and the scenes she's in feel like an eternity.
+The "mistaken identity" gag goes on way longer than I thought made sense Also, we never learn this pony's name, or why she seems to be afraid of being inside.
+Once she's discovered to not be the real Harshwhinny, she's tossed aside like an old dishrag.
+She seems more like an exaggerated stereotype of hicks than an actual pony, much like this one character from Sweet and Elite.
 However, that character worked because he had one short scene, his crazy redneck ways didn't end up taking up most of the episode in a really drawn-out, painful sort of way like with this character.

 Also, I wonder if Sombra ever wore the traditional headdress when visiting with important dignitaries.
 We don't learn much about his background or much about the Crystal Empire in general in this episode, which is kind of disappointing.
 Why is the Crystal Heart Cadence's cutie mark when she clearly got her cutie mark before she even knew what the Crystal Empire was?
 Cutie marks, how do they work?

-As a reward, Celestia zaps Twilight into an alternate dimension, congratulates her, and then, when she zaps back to Ponyville, she becomes an alicorn, and the episode ends with them inaugurating her as a princess.
+As a reward, Celestia zaps Twilight into an alternate dimension, congratulates her, and then, when she zaps back to Ponyville, she becomes an alicorn (a unicorn with wings), and the episode ends with them inaugurating her as a Princess.

 I mostly just really liked the concept of a meritocratic monarchy, wherein, like with King Arthur, the correct ruler really is chosen by benevolent magical forces who pick the best not just in terms of strength and skill, but in terms of morality and having a good heart.
 Wouldn't that make society a bit easier?

-A lot of gripes with this episode I have are minor nitpicks, since I don't have a problem with the episode as a whole and I think it's one of the better episodes of Season 3.
+A lot of gripes with this episode I have are minor nitpicks, since I don't have a problem with the episode as a whole, and I think it's one of the better episodes of Season 3.
 But then again, I was not expecting episode 13 to be a finale.
-Why do I feel short-changed by this season?
-I hope they get to at least 20 episodes in Season 4.
+I felt short-changed by the season ending so abruptly.